FraunhoferIEE/sylaski/README.md

 ### Data

 If you are just interested in **~550 generated synthetic power profiles** you can them as CSV-files ([hybridWGAN](https://doi.org/10.25625/A5VZA9) and [DDPM](https://doi.org/10.25625/A5VZA9)).
-The models were trained on ~550 private households of the [OpenMeter](https://appstore.logarithmo.de/app/openmeterplatform/v1/demo/page-datenuebersicht?lang=EN) platform and subsequently, user IDs were used as a condition to generate for each one power consumption data from `01-01-2021 till 31.12.2023` with `15min resolution`.
+The models were trained on ~550 private households of the [OpenMeter](https://appstore.logarithmo.de/app/openmeterplatform/v1/demo/page-datenuebersicht?lang=EN) platform and subsequently, user IDs were used as a condition to generate for each one power consumption data from `01-01-2021 till 31.12.2023` with `15min time resolution`.

 ## Generator for synthetic power profiles

 A hybridWGAN and [DDPM](https://github.com/FraunhoferIEE/sylaski/blob/main/syndatagenerators/models/ddpm/training_example.ipynb) model were the most successful models developed to create synthetic energy consumption profiles.
-We created two Jupyter notebooks (hybridWGAN, [DDPM](https://github.com/FraunhoferIEE/sylaski/blob/main/syndatagenerators/models/ddpm/training_example.ipynb)) for users to easily generate new time series data with each trained model.
+We prepared two Jupyter notebooks (hybridWGAN, [DDPM](https://github.com/FraunhoferIEE/sylaski/blob/main/syndatagenerators/models/ddpm/training_example.ipynb)) for users to easily generate new time series data with each trained model.

 ## In depth - Train the models with your own data

 ### Pre-processing of power consumption data

 Time series data usually contains outliers, level-shifts, missing values... - this makes it hard to use this data for machine learning applications.
-In order to generate continous "anomaly free" time series data from energy consumption data we applied some data cleaning to generate a currated data set.
+In order to generate continuous "anomaly free" time series data from energy consumption data we applied a data cleaning pipeline to generate a curated data set.

 ### Clustering of power profiles

 If you have data from multiple different consumers one is often interested to distinguish between different consumer types.
-For this we developed a framework that can cluster different consumers in order to seperate them.
+For this we developed a framework that can cluster different consumers in order to separate them.

 ### Training hybridWGAN